eggheadio-projects/advanced-javascript-fundamentals-notes/egghead-course-notes/08_javascript-arrow-functions-and-lexical-scoping-this.md

 The `this` in `getName` didn't take `firstName` in the `person` object because `person` is an object and not a function scope. `this` remains `undefined`.
 The next scope is the globabl `window` object which doesn't have a `firstName` property on it.

-[1:50] What is the next lexical scope for our arrow function again?
-Person is not within another function, right?
-It's defined that pure at the top.
-The next scope is going to be the global window object, which again, does not have a firstName property on it and we're going to get undefined.

-[2:05] In order to fix our lexical scope problem, we can make the getName function a regular function again that returns this arrow function.
-What is this arrows next lexically scoped or its authors time scope function?
-It's now getName, right?

 ```js
 const person = {
   firstName: 'tyler',